Emil Welti

-Friedrich Emil Welti (23 April 1825, in Zurzach – 24 February 1899, in Bern, called exclusively Emil Welti) was a Swiss politician, lawyer and judge.
-From 1856 to 1866, he was a member of the government of the canton of Aargau and, beginning in 1857, the Council of States. in 1867, Welti was elected to the Bundesrat as a representative of the liberal-radical faction (today's FDP).
+Friedrich Emil Welti known as Emil Welti (23 April 1825 – 24 February 1899) was a Swiss politician, lawyer and judge.
+From 1856 to 1866, he was a member of the government of the canton of Aargau and, beginning in 1857, the Council of States.
+In 1867, Welti was elected to the Bundesrat as a representative of the liberal-radical faction (today's FDP).

-Weiti was elected Federal President six times, a total exceeded only by Karl Schenk.
+Welti was elected Federal President six times, a total exceeded only by Karl Schenk.
 He is remembered for unifying the army, overhauling the Federal Constitution of 1874, and opening political doors for the Gotthard Railway.

 Early life

 Welti was the eldest of nine children.
 He was born to a distinguished political family.
 His father, Jakob Welti, was a parish councilor and chief justice of Zurzach.
 His grandfather Abraham Welti belonged to both the National Assembly of the Helvetic Republic and the Consulta.
 After attending community and secondary school in Zurzach, Welti attended the Kantonsschule Aarau from 1840 to 1844, where he achieved top of his class and belonged to KTV fraternity.
 From 1844 to 1847, he studied law along with his school friend Samuel Wildi at Friedrich Schiller University in Jena as well as the Friedrich Wilhelm University in Berlin.
 He was taught by Adolf Rudorff, Georg Friedrich Puchta, and Friedrich Schelling.

 At his father's request, Welti renounced an academic career and instead pursued law.
 In 1847, he took part in the Sonderbundskrieg as actuary of the commission of inquiry against the war council of the Sonderbundes.
 From 1852 to 1856, he was president of Zurzach district court.